mbwilding/NeoSpleen/README.md

 You'll find the TTFs in the `Fonts` directory

-Recommended font size is 15 (Matches Jetbrains Mono at size 12)
+Recommended font size is 15 (Equivalent to Jetbrains Mono at size 12)

 ![Demonstration](Demonstration.png)